dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 ### Localizable User Interface
  UI.
 UI and use a programming language such as C# to react to user interaction.

  From a resource point of view, a UI is a resource element and therefore its final distribution format must be localizable to support international languages.
-Because [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] cannot handle events many [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] applications contain blocks of code to do this.
+Because XAML cannot handle events many XAML applications contain blocks of code to do this.
 For more information, see [XAML in WPF](xaml-in-wpf.md).
-Code is stripped out and compiled into different binaries when a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file is tokenized into the BAML form of XAML.
+Code is stripped out and compiled into different binaries when a XAML file is tokenized into the BAML form of XAML.
 The BAML form of XAML files, images, and other types of managed resource objects are embedded in the satellite resource assembly, which can be localized into other languages, or the main assembly when localization is not required.

 > [!NOTE]
 > WPF applications support all the FrameworkCLR resources including string tables, images, and so forth.